arieldang3/WM_RPG_Game/README.md

 **Try to find out the secret disguised in history and find the way home!!!**

 ## Contributors
-This game was made by Jeannine Brokaw, Wenxin(Ariel) Dang, Gavin Grossman, and Omar Molina-Aguirre for William and Mary's Game Design class.
+This game was made by Jeannine Brokaw, Wenxin(zk) Dang, Gavin Grossman, and Omar Molina-Aguirre.
 It is an RPG which sets the background on the middle-century peroid campus of William and Mary.